pimcore/pimcore/bundles/PersonalizationBundle/doc/Development_Documentation/07_Action_Handlers.md

 for your action.
 Create a class extending `pimcore.settings.targeting.action.abstract` and register it to the system by calling `pimcore.settings.targeting.actions.register()`.

-Have a look at [Pimcore's core actions](https://github.com/pimcore/pimcore/blob/11.x/bundles/AdminBundle/public/js/pimcore/settings/targeting/actions.js) and the [Customer Management Framework](https://github.com/pimcore/customer-data-framework/blob/master/src/Resources/public/js/pimcore/targeting/actions.js) for examples.
+Have a look at [this bundle's actions](https://github.com/pimcore/personalization-bundle/blob/main/public/js/settings/actions.js) and the [Customer Management Framework](https://github.com/pimcore/customer-data-framework/blob/master/src/Resources/public/js/pimcore/targeting/actions.js) for examples.